+Call Class Any Class of Ginnie Mae Guaranteed Callable Pass-Through Security denominated as a Call Class.
+Call Class Security Any Ginnie Mae Guaranteed Callable Pass-Through Security denominated as a Call Class Security.
+Callable Class Any REMIC Security for which the underlying Trust Assets consist of Underlying Callable Securities.
 Callable Class Security Any Ginnie Mae Guaranteed Callable Pass-Through Security denominated as a Callable Class Security and guaranteed by Ginnie Mae under the Ginnie Mae Multiclass Securities Program.
 Callable Series A Series of Ginnie Mae Guaranteed Callable Pass-Though Securities issued pursuant to a Trust Agreement and having the numerical or other designation specified in the related Trust Agreement.
 Callable Standard Trust Provisions With respect to each Callable Trust, the standard trust provisions in effect as of the date of the related trust agreement and incorporated by reference therein.
 Callable Trust A trust created pursuant to a trust agreement for the purpose of issuing Call and Callable Class Securities.
 Certificate Factor With respect to each Trust MBS or Underlying Callable Security and each Certificate Factor Date, the factor for such date.
 Certificate Factor Date With respect to each Distribution Date and any Ginnie Mae I Certificate and Ginnie Mae II Certificate, the seventh Business Day of the month in which such Distribution Date occurs.
 With respect to each Distribution Date and any Underlying Callable Security, the Business Day during the month in which such Distribution Date occurs on which the Certificate Factor therefor is published.
-Certificate Guaranty Agreement With respect to each Ginnie Mae MBS Certificate, an agreement under which, among other things, (a) with respect to Ginnie Mae MBS Certificates other than HECM MBS, the related Ginnie Mae Issuer has agreed to advance its own funds in order to make timely payments on the Ginnie Mae MBS Certificates, even if the amounts received on the underlying Mortgage Loans are less than required to make these payments, (b) with respect to HECM MBS, the related Ginnie Mae Issuer has agreed to pay out of its own corporate funds in certain circumstances in order to make timely payments on the HECM MBS and (c) Ginnie Mae has agreed to guarantee payments on the Ginnie Mae MBS Certificates.
-Certificate Rate For any Distribution Date and as to any Trust MBS, the per annum interest rate payable on the Trust MBS on the applicable Ginnie Mae Certificate Payment Date.
-For any Distribution Date and as to any Underlying Certificate, the per annum interest rate payable on such Underlying Certificate on the applicable Underlying Certificate Payment Date.
-For any Distribution Date and as to any Underlying Callable Security, the per annum interest rate payable on such Underlying Callable Security on the applicable Ginnie Mae Certificate Payment Date.
-For any Distribution Date and as to any Underlying SMBS Security, the per annum interest rate payable on such Underlying SMBS Security on the applicable Underlying SMBS Security Payment Date.
-Certificated Security With respect to each Trust or MX Trust, as applicable, a Security represented by one or more physical certificates that is not a Book-Entry Security.
-Class As to any Trust REMIC, all of the Securities that together represent one of the Regular Interests in the Trust REMIC or all of the
+Certificate Guaranty Agreement With respect to each Ginnie Mae MBS Certificate, an agreement under which, among other things, (a) with respect to Ginnie Mae MBS Certificates other than HECM MBS, the related Ginnie Mae

+Issuer has agreed to advance its own funds in order to make timely payments on the Ginnie Mae MBS Certificates, even if the amounts received on the underlying Mortgage Loans are less than required to make these payments, (b) with respect to HECM MBS, the related Ginnie Mae Issuer has agreed to pay out of its own corporate funds in certain circumstances in order to make timely payments on the HECM MBS and (c) Ginnie Mae has agreed to guarantee payments on the Ginnie Mae MBS Certificates.